Call center standard operating procedures and best practices

 There’s no doubt that call center agents go through weeks of training being deployed to the production floor.

-This training, whether it’s general industry-grade training or an account-specific one, will immensely help an agent’s journey in a company.
+This training, whether general industry-grade or account-specific, will immensely help an agent’s journey in a company.

-As a tech-enabled call center company, it should be a priority that every employee is supplied with a proper workplace with high-tech equipment.
+As a tech-enabled call center company, it should be a priority for every employee to have a proper workplace with high-tech equipment.

-The company should invest in durable work computers, systems, and software that will make everyone’s workload bearable and easier to tackle.
+The company should invest in durable work computers, systems, and software to make everyone’s workload bearable and easier to tackle.

 Centralized systems